Businesses using Clover systems may be eligible to borrow funds for business purposes through the Clover Capital cash advance program.

 What is Clover Capital?

-Clover Capital is a merchant cash advance program offered by Clover / First Data.
+Clover Capital is a merchant cash advance program offered by Clover, a Fiserv (formerly First Data) equipment company.
 It’s similar to a small business loan in the sense that you’ll receive a lump sum of money which you’ll repay over time.
 The main difference is that cash advances don’t technically have an interest rate and there isn’t a fixed repayment amount.
 Instead, you’ll repay through a deduction of your daily credit card sales.
+For that reason, your payments won’t be a fixed dollar value but vary depending on your sales.

 Other Companies called Clover Capital